 If you are out to win a fashion contest you’re not going to do so wearing a neck gaiter but they do wonders for keeping the sun off of you in the hot summer and helping to cut the cold wind in the winter.

-Fishing neck gaiters are a seamless tube of fabric that can be worn a variety of different ways.
-The special UV fabric available in some of the helps block 95% of the sun’s harmful UV rays and also wicks away moisture as well.
+Fishing neck gaiters are a seamless tube of fabric that can be worn in a variety of different ways.
+The special UV fabric available in some of the help block 95% of the sun’s harmful UV rays and also wicks away moisture as well.

-Neck gaiters can be worn many different ways but I typically use it as a sun guard to protect my neck, face and the back of my head.
+Neck gaiters can be worn in many different ways but I typically use it as a sun guard to protect my neck, face, and the back of my head.